IyerS/sundareshiyer.github.io/_posts/2020-06-01-voc-analysis-post.md

+---
+layout: post
-# Leveraging Analytics for Voice of Customer Insights at FedEx
+title: Leveraging Analytics for Voice of Customer Insights at FedEx
+image: "/assets/img/project-images/voc-fed.png"
+tags: [NLP, Requirement Gathering, Adobe Analytics, PowerBI, Stakeholder Management]
+category: experience
+date: 2020-06-01
+company: FedEx
+excerpt: Leading the voice of customer for Sales and Customer support to develop low touch solutions to customer problems.
+---

 ## Project Overview

-As a Web and Digital Analytics Specialist at FedEx, I led a crucial initiative to analyze customer call center data, aiming to identify recurring topics for FAQ development and guide creation.
+As a Web and Digital Analytics Specialist at FedEx, I led a crucial initiative to analyze customer call center data along with web journies they took before clicking "call", aiming to identify recurring topics for FAQ development and guide creation.
 This project not only enhanced our customer support resources but also provided valuable insights for our marketing team to improve content strategy.

 ## My Role and Contributions